 It’s true that car dealerships are a trusted source for reliable pre-owned cars.
-Any dealership worth its salt understands the value of brand loyalty.
+Any dealership or retailer worth its salt understands the value of brand loyalty.
 They won’t sacrifice the customer relationship for the sake of short-term profit.

 They also have their reputations to consider; those 5-star Google ratings don’t designate themselves you know!
 Internet reviews and ratings are increasingly important in today’s online shopping landscape, so you know that it’s in the dealership’s best interests to keep you happy.

 Many dealerships offer certified pre-owned vehicles for that extra stamp of assurance.
 But even if the gently used vehicle you have your eye on isn’t a CPO, you can still be confident that the car received professional-grade detailing, servicing, and maintenance.

 Private sellers, on the other hand, aren't held to such a high standard.
 Many of them are just making one-off sales and don’t need to worry about customer loyalty and online reviews.